bigfix/developer.bigfix.com/site/reference/world.md

 # current fixlet

-When this inspector is evaluated in the context of a Fixlet message, it returns the associated Fixlet object.Note: This is a Console-only inspector.
+When this inspector is evaluated in the context of a fixlet, it returns the associated Fixlet object.Note: This is a Console-only inspector.

 # current month